-Thus any family of constructible $O(\epsilon^{-2})$ -regular Ramanujan graphs (e.g., [4]) yields a constructible family of $(1 - \epsilon)$ -strong expanders.
+Thus any family of constructible $O(\epsilon^{-2})$ -regular Ramanujan graphs (e.g., [8]) yields a constructible family of $(1 - \epsilon)$ -strong expanders.
 Furthermore, such graphs can be constructed in almost linear time (i.e., each edge can be determined by a constant number of arithmetic operations in a field of size smaller than n).

 Conclusion.
-The foregoing three propositions imply the existence of (efficiently constructible) $O(\epsilon^{-2})$ -regular graphs are $(1 - \epsilon)$ -approximators for the Euclidean metric.
+The foregoing three propositions imply the existence of (efficiently constructible) $O(\epsilon^{-2})$ -regular graphs that are $(1-\epsilon)$ -approximators for the Euclidean metric.
 It is easy to see that the argument extends to the l_1 -metric.
-We note that combining the foregoing fact with the proof of Theorem 7 it follows that most constant-degree graphs cannot be embedded in a Euclidean space (resp., l_1 -metric) without incurring logarithmic distortion.
+We note that combining the foregoing fact with the proof of Theorem 7 it follows that no constant-degree expander graph can be embedded in a Euclidean space (resp., l_1 -metric) without incurring logarithmic distortion.
 Details follow.